 Advantages

-- Heavy discounts: Reserved instances charge 72% less than on-demand instances.
+- Heavy discounts: Reserved instances charge 72% less than On-Demand instances.

 Disadvantages

-Spot Instances Vs Reserved Instances: The Primary Differences!
+Spot Instances Vs Reserved Instances: The Primary Differences

 Feature | Spot Instances | Reserved Instances |

-Pricing model | Prices vary based on the current supply and demand of the spot market | Prices are fixed for one-year or three-year commitment |
+Pricing model | Prices vary based on the current supply and demand of the Spot market | Prices are fixed for one-year or three-year commitment |

-Discounts | Prices are up to 90% lesser than on-demand instances | Prices up to 72% lesser than on-demand instances |
+Discounts | Prices are up to 90% less than On-Demand instances | Prices up to 72% less than On-Demand instances |

-Availability of instances | Availability varies and depends on the spot market | Available all the time since the capacity is reserved for the specific period of time |
+Availability of instances | Availability varies and depends on the Spot market | Available all the time since capacity is reserved |

-Risk of interruption | Instances can get interrupted with just two minutes of notice | There is no interruption risks |
+Risk of interruption | Instances can get interrupted with two minutes of notice | No interruption risks |

 Flexibility | Highly flexible with no long-term commitment | Decreased flexibility due to commitments for one or three years |

-Ideal for | Flexible, fault-tolerant and noncritical workloads | Predicticable and business-critical workloads |
+Ideal for | Flexible, fault-tolerant and noncritical workloads | Predicticable workloads |